antoshkaplus/Android_Words/README.md

 * add more games
 * by hand testing notes
 * unit tests everywhere

-* move to UUID
+* move translation to UUID (this should help with problems that erase on synchonization)

-* fix web for words. show error.

 ## guess word:
 * **add date to score**